 This past weekend I attended a seminar taught by Alexandra Kurland.
 The emphasis was on clicker training with horses, but most of the material covered and lessons learned could be applied to any animal.
 I was fortunate enough to be able to work with my friend’s POA, Glasswing.
 This little pony did an excellent job.
 I, on the other hand, seemed to fumble a bit more.
 Even though I’ve been clicker training for a number of years and have used clicker work a small bit with my own horses, I still felt like a complete amateur at this clinic.
 The amount of information one has to remember is overwhelming at times; where to hold your hands, how to walk smoothly via the Tai Chi walk, breathing, where is your horse and what is she doing?
 Whew.
 But when it all comes together, Magic.
 We walked in sync; Glasswing aware of my subtle movements and I of hers.

 In one of Banixx’s recent blog posts, they highlighted the world’s smallest horse: Einstein Horse: https://banixx.com/einstein-horse-smallest-horse-in-the-world/.
-This cute little stallion has people lining up around the block to get their picture with him.
+This cute little stallion has people lining up around the block to get their picture with him in his cute horse shelter.
 And who can blame them?
 Everyone loves tiny horses 🙂